MasonChinkin/personal-website-tutorial/README.md

 * Prep the `personal-website-tutorial-docker-compose` repo
   * In `init-letsencrypt.sh`, change `EMAIL` and `DOMAIN` to reflect your domain name and email.
 This script makes it easy to secure an ssl certificate, giving your website the `s` in `https`.
-  * In `docker-compose.yaml`, change `PROJECT` to reflect your `Google Cloud Platform` project name, including the dash and number following the name.
+  * In `docker-compose.yaml`, change `PROJECT` to reflect your `Google Cloud Platform` project name, which should be "portfolio-" + a number.

 #### SSH into the instance and Do a one time only setup
 * Set up docker compose